aws/copilot-cli/site/content/docs/commands/secret-init.en.md

 This works because ECS Agent will resolve the SSM parameter when it starts up your task, and set the environment variable for you.

 ## <span id="secret-init-cli-input-yaml">How do I use the `--cli-input-yaml` flag?</span>
-You can specify multiple secrets, and their values in each of your existing environments in a file.
+You can specify multiple secrets and their values in each of your existing environments in a file.
 Then you can use the file as the input to `--cli-input-yaml` flag.
 Copilot will read from the file and create or update the secrets accordingly.

 The YAML file should be formatted as follows:
 ```yaml